Other Services and Information

 - You are unable to assist in your own evacuation from the aircraft in the event of an emergency.

 - You cannot respond to crew member safety instructions.

 - You have both severe hearing and vision impairments and cannot establish communication with crew members that is adequate to permit understanding of the safety briefing.

-If it is determined that you must travel with a safety assistant, and you are unable to provide one, Alaska Airlines may deny travel.
+If it is determined that you must travel with a safety assistant, and you are unable to provide one, we may have to deny travel.

 Please notify Reservations at least 48 hours in advance if you will be traveling with a safety assistant, so we can provide adjacent seats on the aircraft.

-Alaska Airlines aircraft are subject to federal accessibility requirements for customers with disabilities.
+Alaska Airlines, our aircraft are subject to federal accessibility requirements for customers with disabilities.
 Depending on aircraft type and age, additional seats with movable aisle armrests are available beyond the specific reserved seats for disabled travelers.
 Please contact Reservations at 1-800-252-7522 (TTY: Dial 711 for Relay Services)

 for special seating accommodations.